Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 .270 Winchester

-When the .270 Winchester was first introduced in 1925, it didn’t exactly take the hunting world by storm.
-However, it didn’t take long for this cartridge to catch on, and it's been a favorite of big game hunters ever since.
+When the .270 Winchester was first introduced in 1925, it didn’t take the hunting world by storm.
+It would gain popularity more gradually, and largely thanks to its endorsement by Outdoor Life writer Jack O'Connor.
+The .270 has remained a favorite among big game hunters ever since.

 Delivering ballistics nearly identical to the 7mm Rem Mag, the .270 Win shoots incredibly flat out to 300 yards.
-That means you can basically point and shoot your rifle in most hunting situations without having to do an elaborate dance with windage and elevation.
+That means you can basically aim and fire your rifle in most hunting situations without having to do an elaborate dance with windage and elevation.

 If you need to stretch shots across open prairie, the .270 Winchester holds both energy and velocity well, and only drops around 40 inches at 500 yards.